-Device Recon analyzes hundreds of mobile and desktop device characteristics and behaviors—including browsers, language, location, operating system, even mobile emulation, and battery level—to fingerprint devices.
+Device Recon analyzes hundreds of mobile and desktop device characteristics and behaviors—including browsers, language, location, operating system, and even mobile emulation and battery level—to fingerprint devices.
 Fraudsters can mask identifying properties like their username, email, and IP address, but with Device Recon you can determine if a device is associated with fraud.
-If a fraudster returns to your site or application and makes minor changes to device characteristics and behaviors, traditional fingerprinting technology will not detect it’s the same device, and the fraudster will slip through your blacklist defense.
-But Device Recon uses machine learning models that incorporate risk scoring and clustering to see through the fraudsters’ techniques—giving you triple protection against their attacks.
+If a fraudster returns to your site or application and makes minor changes to device characteristics and behaviors, traditional fingerprinting technology will not detect that it’s the same device, and the fraudster will slip through your blacklist defense.
+But Device Recon uses machine-learning models that incorporate risk scoring and clustering to see through the fraudsters’ techniques—giving you triple protection against their attacks.

 Our powerful machine-learning models determine the riskiness of every device, even if it has never appeared on the network before or is not on a blacklist.

 To calculate the probability that a particular device is being used by a fraudster, we deploy our proprietary algorithms against an ever-growing knowledge base of external data points, such as IP belonging to a Tor network or likelihood of a browser version being used in a particular country.